Dessert Recipes

 Pineapple Upside-Down Cake

-Our 70th anniversary has everyone in the test kitchen paging through our collective memory and favorite mid-century cookbooks for the food our parents and grandparents loved.
+Lately, we've been paging through our favorite mid-century cookbooks for the food our parents and grandparents loved.
 Pineapple upside-down cake is the perfect candidate because it’s never really gone out of style, and this particular recipe feels absolutely of the moment — and oh golly, is it good.

 Pineapple upside-down cake has actually been around for a while.
 We could not find a first, but according to food historians, in 1925, the Hawaiian Pineapple Company (now Dole) held a pineapple recipe contest to celebrate their newly minted ring cutter, and garnered 60,000 entries.
 A whopping 2,500 of them were for upside-down cake!
 The company parlayed that enthusiastic response into an ad campaign, launching the recipe’s career as a fixture at American parties and bake-sale cakewalks.
 But its real heyday didn’t come until the 1950s, when supermarkets like Gelson’s started carrying boxed cake mix.
 It’s kind of, almost, a retro dump cake.